-The Recall Gavin Newsom Campaign, having begun its operations early last year, is nearing its goal of establishing a recall election to remove Governor Newsom from office.
+The Recall Gavin Newsom Campaign, having launched early last year, is expected to have a sufficient number of signatures to trigger a recall election that could remove Governor Newsom from office in November.

 If Governor Newsom were to be removed from office, the transition of power would have long-lasting impacts on California.
 They include our statewide response to COVID-19, re-opening and re-entry plans, vaccine distribution, and economic recovery.

 Here's what you need to know.

 On February 20th, 2020, recall proponents issued a 'Notice of Intent to Circulate Recall Election' to the Governor's office.
 To officially begin a recall election, proponents must present at least verified 1.5 million signatures to the California State Secretary's office.